d0leh/OpenData/README.md

 Some root files have duplicate events.
 Some root files cannot be opened.
-Lists of such files can be found in /eos/user/s/sxiaohe/OpenData/flagged/
+Lists of such files can be found in `/eos/user/s/sxiaohe/OpenData/flagged/` Lists created by running `flag_rootfiles.py`.